7 Best Bitter Herbs In The Bible For Health & Weight Loss!

 It's also used for insomnia, headaches, and the common cold.

-Peppermint teas and tincture are a great way to consume organic bitters for digestion.
+Peppermint teas and tinctures are a great way to consume organic bitters for digestion.

 Peppermint has a relaxing effect on muscles and anti-flatulent properties.
 It also stimulates bile in the gall bladder and digestive juices.
-It is very helpful with treating Crohn’s disease and ulcerative colitis.
+It is very helpful in treating Crohn’s disease and ulcerative colitis.

 Making fresh tea with steeped leaves from your garden is true soul food.